Unicorn software development

 • Unit Test Code Coverage: The code has greater than 90% coverage by unit tests.

 • Cloud Strategy: We don’t even own a server!
-We use Visual Studio Team Services (VSTS) for our source control, builds, and releases.
+We use Azure DevOps for our source control (Git), builds, and releases.
 And we use Azure for our deployments.

 • Continuous Deployment Builds: Each build runs all the unit tests, some web tests, and then deploys the build to a test site after every single check-in.